 Healthy family meals are so much easier to plan if you've got a bit of inspiration every week, which is why we've rounded up 60 healthy dinner recipes that the whole family can enjoy.

-Healthy family meals that help make healthy eating easy for the whole family, including the Hairy Bikers’ Spanish chicken bake, fish burgers and a healthy tuna pasta bake.
-Think veg-packed healthy family dinners that you’ll make again and again.
+These healthy dinner recipes will make healthy eating so much easier for the whole family.
+We’ve got healthy family meals ideas including a flavoursome Spanish chicken bake by the Hairy Bikers, tasty fish burgers and a quick and simple tuna pasta bake.
+These dishes are veg-packed healthy family dinners that you’ll make again and again.

 Most of these healthy recipes can be made ahead, ready to pop onto your dinner table when the kids are home from school.
 A lot of these dishes are one-pot too, which means you spend less time washing up and more quality time with the family.

-First on the list is this family-sized feast by Weight Watchers.
-This Quorn sausage pasta bake is not only family-friendly, it’s vegetarian too – not that you’ll miss the meat!
+First on the list is this family-sized feast by Weight Watchers above.
+This Quorn sausage pasta bake is not only family-friendly, it's vegetarian too - not that you'll miss the meat!